Protection of your personal data

 In addition, the processing is necessary for the fulfilment of the European Commission's obligation to ensure visibility of the Union’s financial support, as stipulated in Article 4(5) of Regulation (EU) No 236/2014 of the European Parliament and of the Council of 11 March 2014 laying down common rules and procedures for the implementation of the Union’s instruments for financing external action, OJ L 77, 15.3.2014.

-Where data are not marked as mandatory, DG NEAR processes your personal data based on your consent (Article 5 (d) of Regulation (EU) 2018/1725).
-All data processing is transparent and abiding by the principle of users’ opting-in/out, and allowing the data they provide to be used for specific purposes.
+- you gave consent to the processing of your personal data for one or more specific purposes (Article 5 (d) of Regulation (EU) 2018/1725): for sending newsletters and for the data that are not marked as mandatory, All data processing is transparent and abiding by the principle of users’ opting-in/out, and allowing the data they provide to be used for specific purposes..

 We do not process special categories of personal data (Article 10 of the Regulation (EU) 2018/1725.